 I used to sleep till 10 am on weekends, but now that I am used to waking up early I get up easily even on weekends.
 That being said, do not be hard on yourselves.
 Get sufficient sleep that your body needs, but try to come back to your schedule as soon as you get off track.

 I find using habit trackers (in my bullet journal) very helpful in persevering with my habits even when I feel unmotivated.
 It’s my accountability partner and having to leave blank spaces without checking off in my journal, arouses a bad feeling in me.
 Thus it keeps me going.

 I used to think some people are meant to be morning people and some are not.
-10 years ago I wouldn’t believe if anyone told me I could be a morning person.
+Ten years ago I wouldn’t believe if anyone told me a night owl like me can change to a morning person.

 P.S: I am still a recovering night owl and there is no way I am going back 🙂

 If you love what you are reading, please take a moment to PIN and SHARE!